 Grand jury indicts trooper in traffic stop shooting of unarmed man in Baton Rouge

 BATON ROUGE- A grand jury indicted Louisiana State Police Trooper Kasha Domingue Thursday.
+It's a history making indictment according to District Attorney Hillar Moore as he cannot recall a time in East Baton Rouge Parish when a law enforcement officer was charged for an on duty shooting.

-Chris Nakamoto will have more on this breaking news story later today on WBRZ News 2.
-News 2 newscasts are at 4, 5, 6, 6:30, 10 and 10:30 weekdays.
+"As you know these cases are determined heavily by the facts of the case and what evidence you have," Moore said.
+"We have statements, a live survivor and video tape evidence.
+Based on the facts of this case, we believe this was the appropriate decision."

 Domingue shot Clifton Dilley, then 19, in the back in July of 2018 after a traffic stop in Baton Rouge, according to a federal lawsuit.
 It alleges Domingue used her police radio and dispatched with a certain code indicating she used a Taser.